Michael Ralph Thomas Gunn: Gaiety Theatre

 On 21 April 1871 John and Michael Gunn obtained a 21-year license to establish "a well-regulated theatre and therein at all times publicly to act, represent or perform any interlude, tragedy, comedy, prelude, opera, burletta, play, farce or pantomime".
 The brothers had the Gaiety Theatre built on South King Street in Dublin 1871 for £26,000.
 Construction was completed in just 28 weeks.
-The designer was Charles J. Phipps, who was already experienced in theater design.
+The designer was C. J. Phipps, who was already experienced in theatre design.
 The Lord Mayor of Dublin laid the foundation stone in a ceremony on 1 July 1871, although by that time the work was already quite advanced.
 The Gaiety Theatre opened on 27 November 1871.
 The opening performance was She Stoops to Conquer, performed by the John Woods Company.
 The prologue by John Francis Wall was delivered by Mary Frances Scott-Siddons.

-From the outset the Gunns decided that their new theater would be a ‘receiving house’: that is, it would receive touring companies and would not have its own company of actors or a repertory programme.
+From the outset the Gunns decided that their new theatre would be a "receiving house": that is, it would receive touring companies and would not have its own company of actors or a repertory programme.
 While other Dublin theaters had resident performers and technical staff, the Gaiety provided a stage for touring companies almost all year apart from Christmas, when it put on a pantomime produced in-house.
-This gave the public more variety, gave the touring companies a larger audience, and saved money since the theater needed fewer employees.
+This gave the public more variety, gave the touring companies a larger audience, and saved money since the theatre needed fewer employees.

-The Gunns brought the best actors and troupes in the world of theater to Dublin each year, performing classic plays by Shakespeare and others, classical opera, light opera from Gilbert and Sullivan, and opéra bouffe.
+The Gunns brought the best actors and troupes to Dublin each year, performing classic plays by Shakespeare and others, classical opera, light opera from Gilbert and Sullivan, and opéra bouffe.
 Adelaide Ristori and Sarah Bernhardt appeared at the Gaiety.
 Emily Soldene caused a sensation when she wore tights and rode a horse onto the stage.